 "I expect for you to be the head of your class," Lucius continued, unaware that he only held half the boy's attention.
-"When I was in Slytherin it was a wonderful time," the elder Malfoy shared, a wistful look upon his pale features as he recalled a moment from his youth.
-"Making alliances to secure my position within the house hierarchy, weeding out those unworthy of being associated with and tormenting those that were anything other than Purebloods!
+"When I was in Slytherin it was an exquisite time," the elder Malfoy shared, a wistful look upon his pale features as he recalled a moment from his youth.
+"Making alliances to secure my position within the House hierarchy, weeding out those unworthy of being associated with and tormenting those that were anything other than Purebloods!
 Good times!"
-Lucius exclaimed with a wicked gleam in his grey eyes.
+Lucius exclaimed with a wicked gleam in his gray eyes.
 "I expect no less of you, Draco," he stated as he clamped one heavy hand upon his son's shoulder, nearly knocking him over in the process.

 "I understand, Father," Draco replied once he had his balance again and could look up and into his father's eyes.
 I won't let you down, he silently vowed with every ounce of sincerity that an eleven-year-old boy could muster.
 "I've already ensnared the sons of the Crabbe and Goyle families who are also starting this year.
 Once I'm sorted into Slytherin I'm certain it won't take long to find others."
 Draco watched as his father nodded approvingly at his son's actions.
 "Father," Draco licked his lips once before nervously continuing.
 "About the Greengrass matter….," the youth's words trailed off.

-"It looks as if their younger brother will be starting this year," Draco stated, taking note of the youngest red head boy and what was on his cart.
-"Can't they even buy descent clothes?"
+"It looks as if their younger brother will be starting this year," Draco stated, taking note of the youngest redhead boy and what was on his cart.
+"Can't they even buy decent clothes?"
 Draco quipped upon noticing the worn outfit the youngest boy wore.

 "They'll let anyone into Hogwarts these days," Lucius replied turning away in disgust.
 "Can't even afford proper clothes for their children there are so many of them," Lucius added to his son's comment, noting what were obviously hand-me-down robes worn by the youngest boy.